bluemonkmn/lpl-outline/README.md

 ## Features

-Navigate the code using the outline tree or the breadcrumbs bar.
+* Navigate the code using the outline tree or the breadcrumbs bar.
 ![Outlining and Breadcrumb](images/lpl-outline.gif)
+* Jump to the definition of actions, classes, relations, parameters, etc.
+* See definitions of fields and paramters, etc., when hovering over them

 > Tip: The breadcrumbs bar is particularly useful in tracking (displaying) your current location within the file too.